ropensci/roweb3/content/blog/2025-12-15-better-code/index.md

 Artificial intelligence can be useful in coding applications but...

--   The best LLMs are not local;
+-   The best LLMs are [not local](https://www.simonpcouch.com/blog/2025-12-04-local-agents/);

 -   They cost money and are slower;

--   They are not deterministic so you don't necessarily get the same result every time you use it;
+-   They are not deterministic so you don't necessarily get the same result every time you use one of them;

 -   Their usage may entail some ideological and ethical problems which can be concerning or unattractive.